 1. Set a clear goal.

-Any successful organization is centered by a clear goal that unites its members.
+Any successful organization is centered on a clear goal that unites its members.
 Maybe your goal is to create a safe space for LGBTQ+ employees in your workplace, in which people can talk freely about their experiences.
 Maybe you're a female investment banker trying to create a place for other women in the field and push your company to hire more women.
 Maybe you want to start a group for employees with children who can share experiences with hectic school schedules and the struggle with late hours, and even network to share babysitting contacts.